hackerstolz/hackschool-node-webapi/README.md

 ## Starting

-* STS: To start STS execute `node index.js` in `src/nodejs/STS`.
-It will then be accessible via `http://localhost:5001`.
-* Web API: To start Web API execute `node index.js` in `src/nodejs/WebAPI`.
+* To start the Web APIs execute `node index.js` in `src/nodejs`.
 It will then be accessible via `http://localhost:5000`.

 ### Angular 2 Client